MPalix86/programmatically_upload_csv_in_superset/README.md

 - Clone this repository.
 - If you haven't installed dependencies yet, run pip install psycopg2 in your terminal.
-- Navigate to the folder where you downloaded the script in the terminal.
-- Execute the command python3 superset_csv_upload.py

 Note: For the script to function properly, Superset must be running, and PostgreSQL must be accessible see the exemple inside `usage_example.py`